By Kelsey Mulvey

 Kelsey Mulvey is a New York-based writer and commerce reporter at Business Insider.
 She has written for several publications such as The Wall Street Journal, Time Out New York, LuckyMag.com, Wallpaper.com.
 Check out more of her work at KelseyMulveyWrites.comand follow her on Instagram and Twitter.

-Get 1:1 coaching from The Talent Fairy including cover letter, Linked In, and resume reviews, job hunting advice, mock interviews, and more at ed2010.com/career-coaching.
+Get 1:1 coaching from The Talent Fairy including cover letter, Linked In, and resume reviews, job hunting advice, mock interviews and more.
+Learn more here.